kubevirt/kubevirt/docs/operator_description.md

 **HyperConverged Cluster Operator** is an Operator pattern for managing multi-operator products.
-Specifcally, the HyperConverged Cluster Operator manages the deployment of KubeVirt, Containerized Data Importer (CDI), Virtual Machine import operator and Cluster Network Addons (CNA) operators.
+Specifically, the HyperConverged Cluster Operator manages the deployment of KubeVirt, Containerized Data Importer (CDI), Virtual Machine import operator and Cluster Network Addons (CNA) operators.

 **KubeVirt** is a virtual machine management add-on for Kubernetes.